LuigiaCristiano/jupyternots_training/README.md

 Material is organized in expertise levels: Beginners, Intermediate, Experts/Trainers

 The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details

+!! the repository is in progress, branch 39 is final for intermediate level training, please start an issue for questions and clarifications !!